Courseiva

 Why this answer

-Option D is correct.
-To enable encryption on an existing RDS instance, you must take a snapshot, copy it with encryption, and restore from the encrypted snapshot.
-This process involves some downtime but is the only way.
+To enable encryption on an existing unencrypted RDS instance, you must take a snapshot of the database, copy it with encryption enabled (using AWS KMS), and restore from the encrypted snapshot.
+This process involves downtime during the restore but is the only supported method.
+Option A is incorrect because AWS DMS can migrate data to a new encrypted RDS instance, but that adds complexity and is not the simplest approach.

 MCQeasy